mansoor9ali/ortools_vrp/README.md

-# Vehicle Routing Problem with Time Windows Example
+# Vehicle Routing Problem Examples with OR-Tools

-This project demonstrates how to solve a Vehicle Routing Problem (VRP) with Time Windows using Google OR-Tools.
-The example simulates a delivery service with multiple vehicles that need to visit customers within specific time windows.
+This project demonstrates how to solve various Vehicle Routing Problems (VRP) using Google OR-Tools.
+The examples simulate delivery services with multiple vehicles under different constraints and scenarios.

 ## Problem Description

+The project includes three different VRP scenarios with increasing complexity:

+1. **Basic VRP with Time Windows** - Vehicles must visit customers within specific time windows
+2. **VRP with Capacity Constraints** - Adds package volume limits to each vehicle
-- Multiple vehicles start from a depot
+3. **VRP with Multiple Depots** - Vehicles can start from and return to different depot locations
-- Each customer has a specific time window for delivery
-- Each delivery takes a fixed amount of time (service time)
-- Vehicles travel at a constant speed
-- The goal is to find routes that satisfy all time windows while minimizing total time

 ## Features

-- Multiple vehicles
+- Multiple vehicles with customizable properties
 - Time window constraints
+- Capacity constraints
+- Multiple depot support
 - Service time at each stop
 - Distance-based travel time
 - Route optimization to minimize total time